How to Translate a Private Application with Weglot

 Once your web application includes the Weglot-Language-Preference header, you can proceed with the Weglot installation.

-• Once activated, Weglot will use the Weglot-Language-Preference header instead of relying on the URL for language detection.
+Once activated, Weglot will use the Weglot-Language-Preference response header instead of the URL path to determine the language to display.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.